KiboSoftware/nextjs-storefront/README.md

 ```

 9. Chose Tag & create Releases
-   1. On GitHub.com, navigate to the main page of the repository.
+   i.
+On GitHub.com, navigate to the main page of the repository.
-   2. To the right of the list of files, click Releases.
+   ii.
+To the right of the list of files, click Releases.
-   3. Click "Draft a new release" button.
+   iii.
+Click "Draft a new release" button.
-   4. Click Choose a tag, type a version number for your release, and press Enter.
+   iv.
+Click Choose a tag, type a version number for your release, and press Enter.
 Alternatively, select an existing tag.
    Choose "v-1.0.0" # which was previously pushed from cli
-   5. Type a title and description for your release.
+   v.
+Type a title and description for your release.
 Default title will be selected tag - name like "v-1.0.0"
-   6. Click on "Publish release" button at the bottom
+   vi.
+Click on "Publish release" button at the bottom

 For more information about release
 https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository